soupcms/soupcms-site/data/blog/posts/deploying-on-heroku.md

 ---

-## How to deploy your site on Heroku?
+## How to deploy your soupCMS site on Heroku?